Man980/py_project/README.md

 # py_project
-This project aims at creating a game for fun
+This project aims at creating a game and solve challenging exercice.
+Just for fun!